Azure/AML-Kubernetes/docs/deploy-extension.md

    az k8s-extension show --name arcml-extension --cluster-type connectedClusters --cluster-name <your-connected-cluster-name> --resource-group <resource-group>
    ```

-1. In the response, look for "extensionType": "amlarc-compute" and "installState": "Installed".
+1. In the response, look for "extensionType": "arcml-extension" and "installState": "Installed".
 Note it might show "installState": "Pending" for the first few minutes.

 1. If the state shows Installed, run the following command on your machine with the kubeconfig file pointed to your cluster to check that all pods under "azureml" namespace are in 'Running' state: